How-to's and Support

 At any software organization, DORA metrics are closely tied to value stream management.
 A value stream represents the continuous flow of value to customers, and value stream management helps an organization track and manage this flow from the ideation stage all the way through to customer delivery.
 With proper value stream management, the various aspects of end-to-end software development are linked and measured to make sure the full value of a product or service reaches customers efficiently.

 The idea comes from lean manufacturing practices, in which every step of the physical process is monitored to ensure the greatest efficiency.
-In terms of software delivery, multiple teams, tools and processes must connect with each other to gain clear visibility and insight into how value flows through from end to end.
-This means having a platform that scales easily and enables collaboration, while reducing risk.
-It means accessing metrics across various development teams and stages, and it means tracking throughput and stability related to product releases.
+In terms of software delivery, multiple teams, tools, and processes must connect with each other to gain clear visibility and insight into how value flows through from end to end.
+This means having a platform that scales easily and enables collaboration while reducing risk.
+It means accessing metrics across various development teams and stages and tracking throughput and stability related to product releases.
 The goal of value stream management is to deliver quality software at speed that your customers want, which will drive value back to your organization.

 As a proven set of DevOps benchmarks that have become industry standard, DORA metrics provide a foundation for this process.
-They identify points of inefficiency or waste, and you can use that information to streamline and reduce bottlenecks in your workflows.
+They identify points of inefficiency or waste, and you can use that information to streamline and reduce workflow bottlenecks.
 When your teams’ DORA metrics improve, the efficiency of the entire value stream improves along with them.

 Is your organization better at DevOps this year than last?
 DORA metrics can help tell you—and using hard data, they can also demonstrate that your DevOps goals have a direct impact on the value stream.
 This helps unite disparate teams across your entire organization to focus on the same goals around driving business value.